Skip to main content

 (ii) Failure to provide access to premises or records when required by statute, rule or order;

-(iii) Any discharge of manure that enters the waters of the state, either without a permit or from a point source not authorized by a permit unless the discharge has been reported as an emergency in accordance with rule 901:10-2-17 of the Administrative Code or unless discharge is an agricultural stormwater discharge as defined in paragraph (C) of rule 901:10-1-01 of the Administrative Code;
+(iii) Any discharge of manure that enters the waters of the state, either without a permit or from a point source not authorized by a permit unless the discharge has been reported as an emergency in accordance with rule 901:10-2-17 of the Administrative Code or unless the discharge is an agricultural stormwater discharge as defined in paragraph (D) of rule 901:10-1-01 of the Administrative Code;

 (iv) Submitting records, reports or application forms which are false, misleading, or fraudulent;